UN56/dailyTweetDate/README.md

 # dailyTweetDate
-tweets daily about date information on GMT time
+tweets daily about date information on GMT

 ## Usage